 OCFS will continue to use the caseworker visit funding (section 436(b)(4) of the Act) on enhancing technologies to allow more efficiencies of caseworker time while out of the office, allowing more time in the home of the families they serve.
-This is evident through the increase in contacts made in the home which is at 90% (March 2015 OCFS Management Report).
 This technology allows caseworkers to have immediate contact with their supervisors while in the field, providing opportunity to consult and make timelier decisions related to the safety, permanency and well-being needs of children and families.
 When caseworkers feel supported and safe doing this difficult work, the likelihood of caseworker retention is significantly increased.